 If your car is undrivable and you need a tow truck, our Claim Service team can assist you in arranging a tow related to your claim if you have comprehensive and/or collision coverage.
 Please contact the Claim Service team for further assistance.

-By contacting Wawanesa right away, you have a better chance of remembering all the important details of the accident
+By contacting Wawanesa immediately, you will have a better chance of remembering all the important details of the accident.

 Reducing Your Risk of Animal Accidents